mars-cadieux/uOttaHack6/README.md

 # LaTeX Latte

+## Capabilities

+LaTex Latte is capable of generating flashcards from LaTeX files that can then be stored and reviewed directly with the webapp.
+Simply upload a LaTeX file following the formatting specified below, add the course code if you want, and generate the flashcards.
+Navigate to the flashcards page and begin studying!
+Click *next* or *previous* to move between flashcards or click the flashcard itself to reveal the answer.

 ## Installation Instructions

 1. Install Node.js by running `npm install node` in a command window in the root folder of the repository